-- young people who are clients of child protection
+- they are clients within the child protection system

 - generally aged between twelve and seventeen years, but occasionally as young as ten years of age

-- who have multiple and complex behavioural and emotional difficulties and
+- having multiple and complex behavioural and emotional difficulties and

-- who require long term and substantial support (Department of Health and Human Services, Victoria, 2018)
+- requiring long term and substantial support (Department of Health and Human Services, Victoria, 2018)

 For a lot of the young people we work with, brain development has been affected, and even when resting, their brain is overflowing with cortisol (which is usually released in times of stress).
 Their brains are sometimes smaller and are less able to adapt to their tough environment.
 Being ‘street smart’ is not actually a protective factor—it is the only thing they know.